Hand Bells

 The Cleveland Handbell Ringers were formed by the church bell ringers of St. Mark’s in 1969 specifically to raise funds towards the restoration of St. Mark's church bells.
 Once that project was completed they continued for a decade or more to raise funds for other local charities.

-The group have given over 250 presentations of their slide-show and bellringing demonstration and several hundred mini-concerts at Christmas.
-They have performed on BBC tv and radio and on ITV; they toured New England in the USA.
+Over almost sixty years the group gave over 250 presentations of their slide-show and bellringing demonstration and several hundred mini-concerts at Christmas.
+They performed on BBC tv and radio and on ITV; they toured New England in the USA.
+The group retired in June 2024, giving their bells to a newly formed group at a church in Cambridgeshire.

 The Cleveland Handbell Ringers